-System

-- J - J - - - - - - - - - - Primer Denso Seashield Primer (or equal approved) Tape Denso Seashield Tape (or equal approved) Overlap of 55% Outer Cover Denso Seashield 2000 FD Outer Cover (or equal approved) Fixed with 316 stainless bolts Mata, laga antique sints on man Dance Conshield multiple of instructions

-Note: Inspection points as per Denso Seashield published instructions.

-Apply all coatings in strict accordance with the manufacturers' technical data sheets.
+System Primer Denso Seashield Primer (or equal approved) Таре Denso Seashield Tape (or equal approved) • Overlap of 55% Outer Cover Denso Seashield 2000 FD Outer Cover (or equal approved) Fixed with 316 stainless bolts Note: Inspection points as per Denso Seashield published instructions.
+Notes: Apply all coatings s in strict accordance with the manufacturers' technical data sheets.
 Provide coatings manufacturers' recommendations prior to commencing work.

-The coating systems in these tables form part of, and should be read in conjunction with, the other clauses in this work section.
+The coating syste ems in these tables form part of, and should be read in conjunction with, the other clauses in this work section.